chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 07:51 SHARON: Can you give any examples of when you might want to use one versus the other?
 Like you mentioned some kind of general trade-offs, but any specific examples?
-Because I've definitely seen use cases where `unique_ptr` is used when maybe an `optional` makes more sense or vise versa.
+Because I've definitely seen use cases where `unique_ptr` is used when maybe an `optional` makes more sense or vice versa.
 Maybe it's just because someone didn't know about it or it was chosen that way.
 Do you have any specific examples?